kulishovdmitriy/Django_Testify/README.md

     /q

-In the container `server_backend`, execute the command to perform migrations
+In the container `backend_dev`, execute the command to perform migrations

-    docker compose exec server_backend python manage.py migrate
+    docker compose -f docker-compose.dev.yml exec backend_dev python manage.py migrate

 Recreate docker-compose:

-    docker compose up -- build
+    docker compose -f docker-compose.dev.yml restart

-`To use the admin panel, follow the next command in the container "backend":` (Follow the finished steps)
+`To use the admin panel, follow the next command in the container "backend_dev":` (Follow the finished steps)

     python manage.py createsuperuser

+### For `docker-compose.prod.yml` you need to make what commands

-### It is possible to use the API interface
+### It is possible to use the `API interface`